slinusc/BERT_vs_GPT_hate_speech_detection/README.md

 The fine-tuning and evaluation are based on the Jigsaw Toxic Comment Classification Challenge dataset and the distilled version of BERT (DistilBERT), aimed at being smaller, faster, and more resource-efficient while retaining BERT's capabilities.

 You can delve into our methodology and findings by exploring the included Jupyter notebooks and Python scripts.
-The comparative results are stored in the `results` directory.
+The results are stored in the `results` directory.

 ## Project Structure